Outdoorsy, the ‘Airbnb of RVs,’ rolls up $25 million in fresh funding

 But Cavins said venture investors “didn’t get it,” when he began pitching the idea to them several years ago.
 While he secured meetings with with all the right firms, he said he was repeatedly ushered politely out the door by people who deemed the idea too risky.

-In fact, Cavins says that he and his cofounder and life partner Jen Young wound up funding the company for its first year, platform up the platform with two “phenomenal” developers to the point that within a year, VCs had produced four term sheets — all of which he turned down. (“I didn’t want to give my company to them,” he says.)
+In fact, Cavins says that he and his cofounder and life partner Jen Young wound up funding the company for its first year and creating a sufficiently compelling platform with two “phenomenal” developers that within a year, VCs had produced four term sheets — all of which he turned down. (“I didn’t want to give my company to them,” he says.)
 Instead, his next move was to enroll the company in NFX, a venture firm and accelerator that works with a small group of companies each year that are focused on “network effects,” or ensuring that both sides of a marketplace keep coming back in larger numbers.

 The time spent in the program paid off, says Cavins.
 “At NFX, we learned to professionalize the platform.
 You think about power sellers on eBay and real estate firms on Zillow and property management companies on Airbnb.
 What we needed was to get [partner companies] on the platform,” which Outdoorsy has begun to do.